 A camp experience is something you can’t get anywhere else.
 It allows you to not just build skills like paddling and tennis, but you build life skills - how to get along with others, to be independent, and make decisions for yourself - that you never would have a chance to do at home or in a classroom setting.

 Yates Pharr / Director

 Every camper lives in a cabin group with seven other boys and one or two counselors.
 Falling Creek believes that having boys from different parts of the world living together in community fosters social growth.
 Cabin groups also go on overnight camping trips together each session.

 A dedicated and enthusiastic staff is the heart of the cabin - truly, they are the heart of our camp.
 Falling Creek counselors are carefully selected and come from all over the United States and several countries.
 Each counselor must have completed at least one year of college or similar life experience.
 The average age of our cabin counselors is 20.88 (including our nurses, doctors, full-time staff, and food service members, the average staff age is 30).

-Since 1969, Falling Creek has been partnering with parents and attracting campers from almost every state and numerous countries.
+Since 1969, Falling Creek has been a premier Christian sleepaway camp in North Carolina, partnering with parents and attracting campers from almost every state and numerous countries.
 Campers return year after year, and many become staff members.
 Falling Creek is an experience a boy carries with him for a lifetime.